johanthoren/bibcal/README.md

 Note to Windows users: double clicking bibcal.exe will do nothing useful.

+Running bibcal without any options or arguments will print all feast days in the current gregorian year.

+Use `bibcal -h` to see a list of options and arguments.

 ## Project status

 The project is pre-release and will move quickly.
 Don't expect options to be